kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. Uncompensated metabolic alkalosis
 	D. Compensated metabolic alkalosis
 	E. Compensated respiratory acidosis
-#### Answer:
+#### Answer: C. Uncompensated metabolic alkalosis - ?

-### Q38
+### Q38	- LEARN
-The boundaries of the inguinal canal include:
+The _boundaries of the inguinal canal_ include:

 	A. The lacunar ligament as part of the roof
-	B. The inguinal ligament as part of the roof
+	B. The inguinal ligament as part of the roof - F
-	C. External oblique as part of the roof
+	C. External oblique as part of the roof - F
 	D. The conjoint tendon as part of the roof
-	E. The transversalis fascia as part of the roof
+	E. The transversalis fascia as part of the roof - F
-#### Answer:
+#### Answer: D. The conjoint tendon as part of the roof -?

-### Q39
+### Q39	- LEARN
-Which of these structures does NOT pass posterior to the medial malleolus?
+Which of these structures does NOT pass _posterior to the medial malleolus_?

 	A. Tibialis posterior tendon
-	B. Saphenous vein
+	B. Saphenous vein - F
-	C. Flexor digitorum longus tendon
+	C. Flexor digitorum longus tendon - T
 	D. Flexor hallucis longus tendon
-	E. Posterior tibial artery
+	E. Posterior tibial artery - T
-#### Answer:
+#### Answer: B. Saphenous vein - ?

-### Q40
+### Q40	- LEARN
 Which of the following statements about hernias is TRUE?

-	A. Paraumbilical hernias are usually congenital
+	A. Paraumbilical hernias are usually congenital - F
-	B. Lumbar hernias usually present as an emergency with strangulation
+	B. Lumbar hernias usually present as an emergency with strangulation - F
 	C. A hernia containing a strangulated Meckel’s diverticulum is a Littre’s hernia
-	D. Femoral hernias appear below and medial to the pubic tubercle
+	D. Femoral hernias appear below and medial to the pubic tubercle - F
-	E. Spigelian hernias generally occur through the epiploic foramen of Winslow
+	E. Spigelian hernias generally occur through the epiploic foramen of Winslow - F
-#### Answer:
+#### Answer: C. A hernia containing a strangulated Meckel’s diverticulum is a Littre’s hernia - ?

 Questions 41-50